hus-mighty/RouteExport/readme.md

 * Install the add-on from the Add-ons menu under Settings

 ### Usage
-* In the 3D viewport, press N to open the sidebar.
-The RouteExport tab should be on the bottom
+* In the 3D viewport, press N to open the sidebar (the RouteExport tab should be on the bottom)
 * Press the "Generate Properties" button to generate generic properties
 * Select the Sound, Movement ID and Path Unlock properties and click on "Set Properties" to do so
 * Generate the Route Files when finished